yilinmo/IoTCourse/README.md

   artifacts:
     paths:
     - public
+    expire_in: 4 weeks
   only:
   - master
 ```

 These build instructions are based on the docker image
-`lechten/emacs-tex-org:v2` which contains GNU Emacs with a LaTeX
+`debian-emacs-tex-org:v3.3` which contains GNU Emacs with a LaTeX
-distribution.
+distribution, Org mode and org-re-reveal-ref.
 Submodules are fetched first, before `emacs` is
 executed to publish HTML presentations from `org` files as defined in
 [publish.el](elisp/publish.el).